Sprained ankle: Flexibility exercises

 Flexibility exercises include a towel stretch and writing the alphabet with the toes, which will increase the range of motion.

 Strengthening exercises

 Ankle strengthening exercises are step ups and walking on toes which will strengthen the muscles around the swollen area.
+Rehabilitation exercises to strengthen the ankle has been shown to reduce the risk of re-injuring.
+Exercise prescription isn't clearly understood and deserves further research.

 Balance exercises

 Balance exercises include the use of a balance board, which helps the whole body function to maintain balance.
 The use of balance boards has been shown to produce significantly positive results in gaining proper balance.

 While performing balance exercises, the activity can be altered by using a single legged stance instead of a double legged stance, by opening or closing one's eyes, or changing the surface of balance to stable or unstable.
-This exercise can also be used for primary prevention of ankle sprains, as a meta-analysis exploring it's efficacy in prevention showed that there is a significant decrease in ankle sprain incidence among those who perform these exercises compared to people who don't.
+This exercise can also be used for primary prevention of ankle sprains, as a meta-analysis exploring its efficacy in prevention showed that there is a significant decrease in ankle sprain incidence among those who perform these exercises compared to people who don't.